lauramvx/lauramvx.github.io/mit-scheme-c-9.2/source/README.txt

 3. Verify File Integrity

-To cerify the file integrity, download the sha256 checksum and gpg signature included with this download.
+To verify the file integrity, download the sha256 checksum and gpg signature included with this download.
 You should have a single directory containing the files:
 	mit-scheme-c-9.2.tar.gz
 	mit-scheme-c-9.2.tar.gz.asc